sbeltaine/folio-analytics/sql/report_queries/costs/orders_readme.md

 The purpose of this report is to provide details about each purchase order.
-It allows filtering by date, order type, tags, and workflow status.
+It allows filtering by date, subscription range, order type, tags, and workflow status.
-The data are aggregated by purchase order, acquisition method, and material type.
+The data are aggregated by purchase order line number, acquisition method, acquistion unit name, and material type.